KDE/kronometer/README.md

 Changelog
 ---------
+v1.0.0
+* First "stable" release of Kronometer
+* Fixed the appereance of the laps table-widget
+* Added tooltips in Settings dialogs

 v0.9.0
-* Times saved on XML files instead of binary files.
+* Times saved on XML files instead of binary files
-* Fixed bug on aborting a file opening.
+* Fixed bug on aborting a file opening

 v0.8.0
 * Added *Edit* menu with the ability to copy current stopwatch time to clipboard